 At just 2.7oz this model is ultralight and extremely packable, folding down small enough to fit in your day pack’s pockets with ease.
 It is also tough, being made from highly-resistant polyurethane material.
 Any accidental tears or snags won’t shred – making this a suitable rain poncho for backcountry hiking.

-While this rain poncho makes an excellent choice to keep in your pack for rough weather, it can be fairly difficult to fold back up after use.
+While this survival poncho makes an excellent choice to keep in your pack for rough weather, it can be fairly difficult to fold back up after use.
 So, if you’re looking for a rain poncho to use on a frequent basis, a simpler model may be better suited to you.

 However, with its metalized, heat-reflective material, this hiking poncho provides ultralight protection from the elements, while keeping you dry and warm.
 It may be less suitable for regular use than other models, but we think it is a great, inexpensive product that will help you to stay safe when out trekking in the wilderness.